Scrap cars with administrative detention, when possible

+It can happen, precisely when requesting the demolition of a vehicle, to realize that a measure is registered on it which determines its unusability “so-called administrative detention”.
 Is it possible to scrap a car with administrative detention?
-We remind you that administrative detention is a measure usually issued by theRevenue and Collection Agency That prevents the circulation, sale and deregistration of the vehicle.
-Scrapping consists of the removal of the vehicle from the PRA and the subsequent demolition at a car dismantler which disposes of the vehicle in compliance with current regulations.
+It should mainly be clarified that administrative detention is a measure usually issued by theRevenue and Collection Agency That prevents the circulation, sale and deregistration of the vehicle.
+By cancellation we mean the (cancellation) of the vehicle from the PRA or from the Public Automotive Registry, which is the register established since 1927 in order to eliminate uncertainties regarding the ownership of the vehicles and who has real warranty rights on them.
+The deregistered vehicle is demolished at a car dismantler who disposes of the vehicle in compliance with current regulations.

-ll administrative detention is a debt collection measure that can be applied to a vehicle owned by a debtor who has not paid a debt on time.
-The Revenue-Collection Agency, or other public bodies responsible for collection, can register the administrative arrest on the debtor’s vehicle, preventing its circulation and sale.
+ll administrative detention is a measure put in place for debt collection, which can be applied to a vehicle owned by a debtor who has not paid a debt on time.
+The Revenue Agency-Collection, or other public bodies responsible for collection, can register (at the PRA) the administrative arrest on the debtor’s vehicle, preventing its circulation and sale.

 Is it possible to scrap a car with administrative detention?